 In June 2015, Georgia State entered into a partnership with Georgia Public Television to introduce GSU-TV, a digital subchannel with student-produced original series and a growing library of repurposed content.
 GSU-TV offers students the opportunity to participate in a practicum where they are responsible for developing and producing broadcast programming for the channel.

 INITIATIVE 3*: Be a nationally recognized model for leadership in inclusion.

 *Added in the 2016 revision of the Strategic Plan.

 Georgia State is one of the most diverse universities in the nation, a community of faculty, staff and students from varied racial, ethnic, socioeconomic and lifestyle backgrounds.
 Its campus is a laboratory that includes everyone in building understanding, tolerance and concern for others, qualities that are central to human progress.
 In the heart of one of the world’s global centers, the university has an opportunity to demonstrate to the world how diversity can be a catalyst for change and inclusive growth.

 As part of this strategic goal, President Becker and former Provost Risa Palm formed the Commission for the Next Generation of Faculty in 2017 to identify challenges and opportunities for addressing faculty diversity, equity and inclusion.
 The Commission’s report and recommendations are available at https://provost.gsu.edu/commission-report/.
-The president, Interim Provost Wendy Hensel, and the Commission will present Georgia State’s next steps during a presentation on Sept.
-4, 2019; this page will be updated to reflect the presentation afterward.
+An implementation steering committee will be formed to guide Georgia State’s next steps forward in this critical area.